-February was our second wettest in 44 years producing a long-awaited harvest of thatch grass.
+February was our second wettest in 44 years, and plants rushed to catch up on four years of drought producing a long-awaited harvest of thatch grass.

 Manqhai Kraai is awarded a doctorate for her four-year study on goat foraging behaviour.